FD-ChristopherCampbell/FD-ChristopherCampbell/README.md

 👯 I’m looking to collaborate on anything which improves the developer experience of our projects and repos.

-💬 Ask me about Observability as Code, Github Actions, Slack bots, software templating
+💬 Ask me about Software Templating, Developer Experience and 10 percent days/collaborative hacks

 📫 How to reach me: @Christopher.Campbell on the FD Slack